GradTrak/major-create-gradtrak/README.md

 # major-create-gradtrak
-A GUI to create and input majors for the service GradTrak.
+A GUI to create and input majors for the service Gradtrak.